J-K: Pak violates ceasefire in Mendhar sector

-Pakistan initiated the ceasefire violation at 0930 hours by firing of small arms and shelling with mortars.
-The firing stopped at 1300 hours.
+Pakistan initiated unprovoked ceasefire violation at about 2230 hours by firing of small arms and intense shelling with mortars in Balakote, Mendhar.

 Ever since India announced move to abrogate Article 370 of the Constitution which gave special status to Jammu and Kashmir, a rattled Pakistan has frequently resorted to ceasefire violations along the LOC.